 Many users, including myself, are interested in having a move function added to Swift Explorer.
-However this is not as trivial as it sounds to implement in a robust fashion; this claim seems to be rather counterintuitive to several users, though.
+However this is not as trivial as it sounds to implement in a robust fashion; this claim seems to be rather counter-intuitive to several users, though.

-Swift Explorer implements a sort of user-friendly “facade” to the OpenStack data structure, which presents the objects as if they were organised in a tree structure.
+Swift Explorer implements a sort of user-friendly “facade” to the OpenStack data structure, which presents the objects as if they were organized in a tree structure.
 A tree structure is quite appealing to many of us because we are all very familiar with such a structure, for all major operating systems we are using daily come with a file explorer based on trees of directories and files1, e.g., Finder, Windows Explorer, Nautilus, etc.

 For the sake of clarity let’s oversimplify things (like the Bohr model for understanding atoms: it gives a comprehensible and accessible model, but is a bit far from the reality).

 A quick look at a simplistic model of a file system

 A typical computer file system can be regarded as a tree structure, in which each file constitutes a node.
 A file f is located in the directory D is modelled by f is a child of D, or D is the parent of f.
 Renaming a file is done by simply renaming the node.
 Moving a file consists simply in changing its parent node in the tree structure, which is as easy as, as safe as and as quick as a link swap.